sql-sith/sql-sith.github.io/index.md

 ## OpenGarage Universal Wifi Garage Door Opener

+I run a very secure OS on my phone, which is great, but it breaks some apps.
+This device would let me run a local server to control our garage (and later lights, cameras, TV, etc.) without relying on Google, Amazon, or Microsoft.
+That sounds fun.

 - Version 2.3+ (for Chamberlain, Liftmaster, Craftsman)
 - Including the USB adapter would be nice
 - Currently $46, marked down from $56